luicfrr/react-native-vision-camera-face-detector/README.md

 ## 🖼️ Static Image Face Detection

-You can detect faces in static images without using the camera.
+You can detect faces in static images without the camera (picking images from your gallery/files) or you can use it to detect faces in photos taken from camera (see [Example App](https://github.com/luicfrr/react-native-vision-camera-face-detector/blob/main/example/src/index.tsx)):

 Supported image sources:
 - Requirings (`require('path/to/file')`)